rpicard/explore-flask/8-templates.md

         analytics.html
 ```

-The templates are organized much as they would be if I was creating this site with static HTML.
+For the most part, the templates are organized as if they are static pages.
 The route that renders templates/admin/analytics.html is myapp.com/admin/analytics.
 There are also some extra templates in there that won't be rendered directly.
-The "layout.html" are meant to be inherited by the child templates.
+The _layout.html_ files are meant to be inherited by the child templates.

 ## Inheritance